felixalacampagne/recivaportal/README.md

 I was hoping that the greedy shirtheads responsible for switching off the reciva servers action would have at least made the reciva server code open source so owners of radios which rely on the reciva server could either set up a local server or maybe fund a public one in order to keep their very expensive and still functioning hardware alive.
 If the shirtheads thought that pulling the plug on the server would boost their internet radio sales then I hope the world proves them wrong - who in their right mind would waste another huge chunk of cash on something that can be rendered useless at the flick of a switch... hmm, actually that sounds sort of like an iPhone user...

 ## The situation so far
+26-Aep-2021 Twiddled around with various responses - still don't see a GET request.
+The one I saw previously must have been a fluke, or maybe I did it myself via the browser and forgot.
+Tried using the radios 'curl' to make the requests and it seems to work OK.
+For now I'm out of ideas as to what to do...
+Added some of the modified sharpfin and related files to the server.
+The FTP on the radio does not work well with any of the FTP clients I've tried (MS FTP, FileZilla, Mobaxterm) - it seems not to support getting a directory list - so the only way to get files onto the radio is to use something like WGET so need the files on a webserver.
 20-Sep-2021 Examined a dump of the /root/ir binary and updated the headers based on some of the strings I saw there.
 I finally saw a GET request!
 I guess the response was not to the radios liking as I saw no other requests.
 No real idea what the 'challenge' response should contain, maybe it expects the list of stations immediately.
 Did notice that turning the